cyberkni/FolgertechManuals/2020i3/README.md

 * (1) M3 Nylock Nut
 * (2) M4x8MM Pan Head Bolts.

 1\.
 Assemble the hardware in the following order going through the 2020 corner brackets you previously attached to the front of the frame during step 3 of assembly.
+Note: Some have found that the M3x30MM Bolt is too long for this usage, since the end of the bolt often covers the screws holding in the corner brackets (these usually have to be adjusted during this step, and cannot be reached with the bolt covering them).

 ![Pulley assembly](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-020-084.png)